whatwg/html/FAQ.md

 The current HTML specification also introduces the ability to embed MathML elements.
 On elements inside a `math` element, the trailing slash works just like it does in XML; that is, it closes the element.
 This is only inside that context however; it does not work for normal HTML elements.

-### If I'm careful with the syntax I use in my HTML document, can I process it with an XML parser?
+### If I am careful with the syntax I use in my HTML document, can I process it with an XML parser?

 You have to be _really_ careful for this to work, and it's almost certainly not worth it.
 You'd be better off just using an HTML-to-XML parser.
 That way you can just use HTML normally while still using XML pipeline tools.